gammasoft71/xtd/docs/internal/xtd_forms_explanations.md

 #### Sequence diagram of the creation of a control

-Here is the sequence diagram of the creation of an xtd::form::form.
+The following sequence diagram shows the creation of an xtd::form::form.

 ![image](../pictures/diagrams/uml/xtd_forms/form_creation.png)

-Here is the sequence diagram of the creation of an xtd::form::button.
+The following sequence diagram shows the creation of an xtd::form::button.

 ![image](../pictures/diagrams/uml/xtd_forms/control_creation.png)